zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

 rate by following design tips:

 * Keep the listeners quick-as-possible (deal with them as ISRs).
-If some processing is needed, consider submitting a work to a work-queue;
+If some processing is needed, consider submitting a work item to a work-queue;
 * Try to give producers a high priority to avoid losses;
 * Leave spare CPU for observers to consume data produced;
 * Consider using message queues or pipes for intensive byte transfers.